NisargaKumar/Real-Time-Object-Detection-with-Voice-Alerts/README.md

     After training, click "Export Model".

 Choose "TensorFlow" and download the model files, including the .h5 file and the labels file.

+**2. Set Up Your Development Environment**

+- Install Required Libraries:
+    Open your terminal or command prompt and run:
+    pip install opencv-python cvzone pyttsx3 tensorflow

+**3. Create Your Project Structure**

+- Create a New Directory:
+  - Create a folder for your project: mkdir real-time-object-detection cd real-time-object-detection

+- Add Model Files:
+    Place the downloaded .h5 model file and the labels text file into the project directory, organizing them into a folder called MyModel.

+**4. Write the Main Script**

+- Create main.py:
+    In the project directory, create a file named main.py